 About the Authors

 Rachel Sleiman is a 1L at William & Mary Law School.
-Before pursuing her legal education, Rachel worked for 4.5 years as a paralegal specialist supporting the U.S. Department of Justice’s Criminal Fraud Section, where she mainly handled health care fraud litigation.
+Before pursuing her legal education, Rachel worked for 4.5 years as a paralegal specialist supporting the U.S. Department of Justice’s Criminal Fraud Section.
 This opportunity sparked Rachel’s interest in criminal law, and her education and experiences studying International Studies and Anthropology at Case Western Reserve University, including a semester abroad in Amman, Jordan, helped cultivate her desire to one day pursue a career that involves international law.

 Jenik Radon, adjunct Professor at the School of International and Public Affairs (SIPA), Columbia University, is an international lawyer who has lectured and worked in over 70 countries, and has advised public authorities and civil society around the world on sustainable natural resource development, investment agreements, governance and business and human rights.
 He has been awarded the Cross Terra Mariana and the Cross of Service by Estonia and the Order of Honor by the republic of Georgia for his work.